Eloy Jiménez Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.46 team ERA ranks 21st among all MLB pitching staffs.
+- The Tigers have a 4.40 team ERA that ranks 19th across all league pitching staffs.

-- The Tigers rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).

-- His last time out came on Saturday against the Chicago White Sox, when the right-hander threw 6 2/3 innings, surrendering no earned runs while giving up two hits.
+- In his last appearance on Monday against the Texas Rangers, the lefty tossed six innings, giving up five earned runs while surrendering five hits.

-- In eight games this season, the 31-year-old has an ERA of 3.50, with 6.8 strikeouts per nine innings.
-Opponents are hitting .228 against him.
+- In 10 games this season, the 32-year-old has a 5.96 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .249 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.